 The Board of Directors of Sertoma is composed of the Executive Committee and 10 Directors.
 The Executive Director is a non-voting member of the Board of Directors and serves as the Secretary of the Board.

-President Elect: Cheryl Cherny, Schererville, Indiana
+President: Cheryl Cherny, Schererville, Indiana

-Senior Vice President: Edwin Dlugopolski, Oak Lawn, Illinois
+President Elect: Edwin Dlugopolski, Oak Lawn, Illinois

-Junior Vice President: John Kelly, Lillington, North Carolina
+Senior Vice President: John Kelly, Lillington, North Carolina

 Secretary: Steven Murphy, Kansas City, Missouri